allencai1015/mentorship-profiles/_collections/_mentees/2020-10-25-sabrina-meas.md

 ### Interests

-I really like to video edit, although I'm still quite an amateur at it.
-I'm into Lo-fi and Indie music, and I am obsessed with K-dramas (Also, Grey's Anatomy and Black Mirror).
-I also love cafe hopping, eating (but who doesn't), and doing mini photoshoots with my friends!
+I really like to video edit, although I’m still quite an amateur at it.
+I’m into Lo-fi and Indie music, making spotify playlists for fun.
+I am obsessed with K-dramas, so I can give you a lot of reccomendations (Also, Grey’s Anatomy and Black Mirror).
+I also love cafe hopping, eating (but who doesn’t), and doing mini photoshoots with my friends!

 ### Looking For